 2. Cybersecurity is being taken more seriously

-Machine learning makes it possible to capture and store data in ways previous generations never thought possible.
-While this has many benefits including better market research, access to personalized shopping experiences, and the ability to predict consumer behaviors, it also carries some risks.
+Machine learning makes it possible to capture and store algorithims in ways previous generations never thought possible.
+While this has many benefits including deep learning and therefore better market research, access to personalized shopping experiences, and the ability to predict consumer behaviors, it also carries some risks.

 As machine learning gets stronger, so does the capabilities of hackers.
 This year, especially in light of various recent cyber attacks, there has been an increase in focus on cybersecurity.
 We’ll likely see this trend continue into 2019.